-Although salivary gland neoplasms remain idiopathic, there are many risk factors reported in literature including radiation, genetic predilection, excessive smoking, certain on-cogenic viral infections and exposure to certain chemicals.
+Although salivary gland neoplasms remain idiopathic, there are many risk factors reported in literature including radiation, genetic predilection, excessive smoking, certain oncogenic viral infections and exposure to certain chemicals.
 Excessive exposure to diagnostic or therapeutic radiation has considerable increased risk of salivary gland neoplasia.

 There is also significant risk for carcinoma of other organs secondary to primary benign or malignant salivary tumors, especially breast, thyroid, bronchus and ovary[10-12].
 Polymorphous adenocarcinoma (PAC) were the most reported minor salivary tumor in cases of multiple salivary neoplasms.
 The mean age for patients with multiple malignant salivary gland neoplasms at the time of their first primary tumor was 53 years[13].
 Both findings are consistent with our case report.

 In cases of multiple salivary tumors pathology of each lesion should be addressed separately.
 If histopathology is similar the possibility of there being one primary tumor with distant metastasis should be considered[3].
 In case of different pathology each tumor should be treated independently according to location, size, anatomical extension as well as histological phenotype[4].
 Recently PAC has been differentiated from a new pathologic variant of salivary tumor named mammary analog secretory carcinoma (MASC).
-The present case showed clear microscopic features of PAC, in addition there is no conclusive evidence that (MASC) should be treated differently than any other low-grade malignant salivary gland tumors, though when used in conjunction with a cytology and Image guidance.
+The present case showed clear microscopic features of PAC, in addition there is no concludetecting malignancy has been reported between 70% and 80%.
+The diagnostic accuracy can be increased significantly when used in conjunction with a cytology and Image guidance.
 In the present case US was used to guide fine needle aspiration cytology (FNAC) to overcome sampling error[15,16].
 CT with contrast is the most commonly used investigation in diagnosis of salivary tumors.
 In fact MRI is superior in early detection of soft tissue changes and characterization of malignant nodal involvement, detection of underlying bone marrow infiltration as well as anticipation of perineural spread[17].
 Lymph node involvement in MRI is specified by two criteria: size larger than one centimeter with loss of central fat (central necrosis).
 The use of MRI rather CT in the present case allows clear detection of coincident parotid lesion that could be missed by CT.
 None of the examined lymph-nodes showed such criteria accordingly we adopt wait and see policy with frequent clinical and radiographic follow-ups[18,19].